Mobile Search Menu

 The new chocolate bars come in four flavors: plain dark chocolate, dark chocolate with Himalayan sea salt, dark chocolate with dried blueberry, and dark chocolate with crystallized ginger.
 Two of these were from the first go-around: the "pure unadulterated 80% chocolate bar that was a bestseller," Olsen says, and the blueberry bar, which she says is "100 times better than the previous version."

-Sure you can nibble on these bars on their own, one little embossed square at a time.
+Sure you can nibble on these bars, one little embossed square at a time.
 But chocolate is a treat.
 And it goes so well with other treats, like wine.
 Carlstrom prefers a full-bodied red wine like a cabernet sauvignon, merlot, or syrah with her bars.

-She also likes adding some salt to her sweets as she mixes her chocolate with pretzels, potato chips, peanuts, and almonds.
-Suppose you want to go one step further, and create a nice chocolate bar board.
+She also likes adding salt to her sweets.
+Try mixing them with pretzels, potato chips, peanuts, and almonds.
+Suppose you want to go one step further and create a nice chocolate bar board.
 In that case, Carlstrom recommends adding some cheeses, such as goat, Parmesan, and blue cheese, as well as dried fruit, including raspberries, raisins, strawberries, and even bananas.